coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Required:

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--gauge--query))
 - `unit` (String) The unit of the gauge.
-Can be one of ["usd" "milliseconds" "mbytes" "bytes_iec" "mibytes" "none" "kbytes" "seconds" "gbytes" "kibytes" "euro" "euro_cents" "usd_cents" "percent" "microseconds" "bytes" "gibytes"].
+Can be one of ["bytes" "bytes_iec" "custom" "euro" "euro_cents" "gbytes" "gibytes" "kbytes" "kibytes" "mbytes" "mibytes" "microseconds" "milliseconds" "nanoseconds" "none" "percent" "percent01" "percent100" "seconds" "unspecified" "usd" "usd_cents"].

 Optional:

 - `data_mode_type` (String) The data mode type.
-Can be one of ["unspecified" "archive"].
+Can be one of ["archive" "unspecified"].
 - `max` (Number)
 - `min` (Number)
 - `show_inner_arc` (Boolean)
 - `show_outer_arc` (Boolean)
 - `threshold_by` (String) The threshold by.
-Can be one of ["value" "background" "unspecified"].
+Can be one of ["background" "unspecified" "value"].
 - `thresholds` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--gauge--thresholds))

 <a id="nestedatt--layout--sections--rows--widgets--definition--gauge--query"></a>